 Berlin Tegel Airport is an airport that a big capital does not deserve.
 It is clearly an out-dated airport and worse, this airport is running out of its capacity.
 It was planned to be closed a long time ago which to be replaced by the new Berlin-Brandenburg Airport.
 Unfortunately, the construction work of the new airport faced big difficulties.
 Thus, Berlin-Brandenburg Airport remains nonoperational up to this date.
 A good news just came last year in December with officials saying that finally Berlin Brandenburg Willy Brandt Airport would replace the city's Tegel airport as the international hub.
 Berlin-Brandenburg Airport will be open to the public on October 31, 2020.

 The main terminal, Terminal A of Berlin-Tegel Airport is somehow difficult to navigate and sometimes even finding the exit door proves to be a tough task for many passengers connecting here.
-The terminal has not much capacity and that is why the airport has been extended with terminals C and D. There used to be business lounges only in the Terminal A but luckily a new lounge has been opened at the Terminal C. The Terminal C is the home of many traditional and low-cost airlines so it is likely that you will be departing from this terminal.
+The terminal has not much capacity and that is why the airport has been extended with terminals C and D. There used to be business lounges only in the Terminal A but luckily a lounge has been opened at the Terminal C. The Terminal C is the home of many traditional and low-cost airlines so it is likely that you will be departing from this terminal.

 Terminal C of Berlin Tegel Aiport is one of the worse airports in Europe.
 Nothing to appreciate in terms of design as it is comparable to a big storage hall and now called as an airport terminal.
 Luckily, it is easier to navigate there than in the Terminal A. Spending a long layover in the Terminal C of Berlin-Tegel Airport would become really unpleasant without its lounge, C-Lounge.

 C-Lounge: The Lounge in Terminal C